Great Basin College: Academics

+Service area

+The service area includes the counties of Elko, Esmeralda, Eureka, Humboldt, Lander, Lincoln, Lyon, Mineral, Nye, Pershing, and White Pine.

 Campuses

 Great Basin College has its main campus in Elko, in northeastern Nevada.
 Great Basin College covers 86,500 square miles, two time zones, and ten of Nevada's largest counties.

 Residence halls are available at the Elko campus.
 Branch campuses also serve the communities of Battle Mountain, Ely, Pahrump, and Winnemucca.
 Satellite centers are located in nearly 20 communities across rural Nevada.